ManiMala720/Tribute-Page/README.md

 ## Tribute Page Manual

-1. Run the `index.html` file to open the homepage of the website.
+1. Click the live demo link.
-4. A 3D time machine will load, featuring multiple analog clocks displaying the current time.
+2. A 3D time machine will load, featuring multiple analog clocks displaying the current time.
-5. Click the **Play** button to toggle audio on or off.
+3. Click the **Play** button to toggle audio on or off.
-6. Click the **Select Year** button.
+4. Click the **Select Year** button.
-7. Choose the year from the dropdown menu.
+5. Choose the year from the dropdown menu.
-8. A flip card will be displayed and rotate around the **Select Year** button.
+6. A flip card will be displayed and rotate around the **Select Year** button.
-9. Single-click to enlarge the flip card.
+7. Single-click to enlarge the flip card.
-10. Single-click again to close the flip card.
+8. Single-click again to close the flip card.

 ## Installation
  Clone the repository:
    git clone https://github.com/ManiMala720/Tribute-Page-Missile-Man-s-Vision.git

 ## 3D Model Attribution
-The Time Machine 3d model used in this project is created by vertexmonster and was obtained from  (https://sketchfab.com/3d-models/time-machine-a11c6d625e3f46dca26d6e4c4edf2a79)
+The Time Machine 3D model used in this project is created by vertexmonster and was obtained from [Sketchfab](https://sketchfab.com/3d-models/time-machine-a11c6d625e3f46dca26d6e4c4edf2a79).